JosephKinyuru/PersonalPortfolio1.0/README.md

 # Portfolio v1.0

-This is version 1.0 of my portfolio website hosted on GitHub Pages.
+This is version 1.0 of my portfolio website hosted on netlify.

 ## Description